 What is the prognosis for patients receiving mechanical ventilation?

-It depends on the disease that the patient has, for example about 30% of dogs who are being ventilated for pneumonia will be successfully taken off ventilator, for dogs who are being ventilated due to respiratory muscle paralysis, the prognosis is much better with around 75 percent of dogs being successfully weaned from ventilation.
+It depends on the disease that the patient has, for example about 30 percent of dogs who are being ventilated for pneumonia will be successfully taken off ventilator, for dogs who are being ventilated due to respiratory muscle paralysis, the prognosis is much better with around 75 percent of dogs being successfully weaned from ventilation.

 Is the patient aware of what is going on during ventilation?